Last Updated on

 1. Walk along the Lake Geneva Shoreline esplanade, which provides incredible lake and mountain views at every turn.

-3. Take a paddlewheel ferry around Lake Geneva on a 2 hour spin that leaves from Montreux and brings you back, nine stops later, refreshed and relaxed.
+The ferry leaves from Montreux and brings you back, nine stops later, refreshed and relaxed.

-4. Walk uphill to Old Montreux’s stone church for an unparalleled view of Lake Geneva.
+5. Walk uphill to Old Montreux’s stone church

 The panoramic views of Lake Geneva are unparalleled from this charmer of a church.